How To Tell If You Or Someone You Love Is A Functioning Alcoholic

 They are likely to be married with kids and there is a slightly increased possibility that they are the children of problem drinkers, but not always.

-There is no such thing as being an alcoholic in control
+There is no such thing as being a functioning alcoholic in control

 Just because a drinking problem isn’t damaging an addict’s occupation or monetary situation, does not mean that it isn’t true.